Codemon72/Spickzettel/_Finding information.md

 For getting the basic concepts:
 - google with "eli5".
 Meaning "explain it like I'm 5".
 - google with "TIL".
 Meaning: "today I learned".
-- google with "visualization"
-- google with "meaning"
+- google with "visualization", "meaning", "basics", "cheat sheet"
 - google in order:
   1. name of the language you are using
   2. other words